klvoje/evoTS/cran-comments.md

 # Other changes
 - Implemented a change in the box constraints in the L-BFGS-B method for the multivariate accelerated and decelerated models.
 - Updated the list of messages to print as part of the output based on how the 'optim' function may fail while searching for the maximum likelihood for multivariate unbiased random walk models.
-- Output from univariate models in evoTS has been adjusted to be compatible with how the new version (0.6.1) of paleoTS is printing output from univariate models.
+- The output format for univariate models in evoTS has been updated to ensure compatibility with the latest version (0.6.1) of paleoTS, which has altered how it displays such output.

 ## Test environments
-Windows Server 2022, R-devel, 64 bit
-Fedora Linux, R-devel, clang, gfortran
-Ubuntu Linux 20.04.1 LTS, R-release, GCC
+Release version of R
 Development version of R
-Release version of R
+windows R-* (any version) windows-latest on GitHub atlas, R-devel (2024-06-18 r86781), Fedora Linux 38 (Container Image)

 ## R CMD check results
 0 errors v | 0 warnings v | 0 notes v